-Product Warranty Reserves: We provide our customers with limited rights of return for non-conforming shipments and warranty claims for certain products.
-Pursuant to ASC 450, Contingencies, we make estimates of product warranty expense using historical experience rates as a percentage of revenue and accrue estimated warranty expense as a cost of revenue.
-We estimate the costs of our warranty obligations based on historical experience of known product failure rates and anticipated rates of warranty claims, use of materials to repair or replace defective products, and service delivery costs incurred in correcting product issues.
+Product Warranty Reserves - We provide our customers with warranty claims for certain products and warranty-related services are not considered a separate performance obligation.
+Pursuant to ASC 450, Contingencies, we make estimates of product warranty expense using historical experience rates and accrue estimated warranty expense as a cost of revenue.
+We estimate the costs of our warranty obligations based on historical experience of known product failure rates and anticipated rates of warranty claims, use of materials to repair or replace defective products, and service delivery costs incurred in correcting the product issues.
 In addition, from time to time, specific warranty accruals may be made if unforeseen technical problems arise.
-Should our actual experience relative to these factors differ from our estimates, we may be required to record additional warranty reserves.
-Alternatively, if we provide more reserves than needed, we may reverse a portion of such provisions in future periods.